-Glossary of terms used in the tiling industry
+Glossary of flooring terms

 In an industrial environment electrostatic build-up can cause sparks strong enough to ignite vapours of flammable gas, cause dust explosions, or disrupt sensitive electronic equipment.
 In these cases, an anti-static grade of Resin flooring should be selected.
 And in the most severe cases, a floor covering that is fully conductive will be necessary.